 EMBED YOUR AVATAR IN YOUR COMIC

 Beginning in the middle of the semester, every LC will have about thirty minutes (~30 minutes) to share and discuss the comic strips they are producing.
-(The Learning Circle schedule for these discussions can be found under the Calendar tab of the ED100 course website).
+(The Learning Circle schedule for these discussions can be found with the LX and CC schedule).

 During the designated class period, each LC member will: